Easy access snowmobile trails

 If you like snowmobiling, you'll love the trails in the Adirondack Hub.
 Located between Lake George and the Adirondack High Peaks, snowmobilers can find thousands of miles of scenic trails that connect the historic hamlets of the region.

 The area is perfectly situated to be a basecamp for a wide array of snowmobiling adventures.
 There’s a mix of groomed and un-groomed trails to follow, and since many of them connect to each other, riders can create their own loops.
 Stay out for an afternoon, or take several days to hop from town to town.
 Whatever you choose, you’ll enjoy seeing the beauty of the Adirondacks in winter — quiet forests, ice-covered lakes, and snowy mountains all await.
-And whether you decide to stay in Schroon or venture into the nearby communities, along the way you’ll find options for lodging, dining, gassing up, getting repairs, and buying or renting gear.
+And if you decide to stay, you’ll find options for lodging, dining, gassing up, getting repairs, and buying or renting gear.

 New York snowmobile clubs are another great way to find safety tips and updated trail information.
 For more information, contact the Schroon Lake - North Hudson Snowmobile Club, the Newcomb Snowmobile Club, or the Minerva Snow Travelers.

 To better help you plan your trips, download the Adirondacks, USA Snowmobile App.
 With an interactive map and all the information you need to know to navigate snowy trails and find gas stations, stores, restaurants, and lodging properties, this app is your "one-stop shop" for all things snowmobile!
 Download today on the App Store or get it on Google Play.